Boroughs | Greenwich

 Greenwich Peninsula Opportunity Area

 Identified in the London Plan 2021 for 17,000 new homes and 15,000 new jobs, there continues to be potential throughout this area.
 It offers a riverside location, spectacular views over Canary Wharf, proximity to a World Heritage site and 48 acres of green space.
 It is also home to the O2, one of the leading sports and entertainment venues in the world, providing 4,500 jobs; contributing £300 million GVA to the Greenwich economy.
-Other highlights include Tide, London’s first-ever elevated 5k riverside linear park and the Design District, 16 buildings by eight pioneering architects which have established Greenwich as a new hub of innovation in London one minute from North Greenwich Underground station.
+Other highlights include Tide, London’s first-ever elevated riverside linear park and the Design District, 16 buildings by eight pioneering architects which have established Greenwich as a new hub of innovation in London.

 Read more